 Absences are reviewed by office personnel on a weekly basis.
-Parents/guardians can excuse 6 absences per period per semester.
+Parents/guardians can excuse 6 absences per class period per semester.
 Any absence over the limit of 6 must be excused by a physician, dentist, counselor, or judge.
 Parents/guardians will be notified by mail when their child reaches 4 absences for any one period during the semester.
 Parents/guardians do not need to contact the school when they reach the 4-absence notice letter.
-Parents/guardians will be notified by mail, once again, if their child reaches 6 absences for any one period during the semester.
-At this point, the principal will contact the parents to discuss their student's attendance and possible ramifications for exceeding the 6-day attendance policy.
-Absences excused by a doctor, dentist, counselor, or court appointments will not be counted toward the total of 6 absences per period.
+Parent/guardians will be notified by mail, once again, if their child reaches 6 absences for any one period during the semester.

+Absences excused by a doctor, dentist, counselor, or court appointments will not be counted toward the total of 6 absences per class period.

-Students who are over the limit of 6 allowable absences (24 class periods) are required to have these absences excused by a physician, dentist, counselor, or judge.
-Any absences that aren't properly excused will be made up in summer school.
+Students who are over the limit of 6 allowable absences (24 class periods) per semester are required to have these absences excused by a physician, dentist, counselor, or judge.
+The principal will communicate via an in-person meeting, via a zoom meeting, or via a telephone call with the parent(s)/guardian(s) of a student who is over the 6 allowable absences (24 class periods) if any of the absences are unexcused.
+This communication will include a discussion concerning the reasons for the student's absenteeism along with the development of a plan to improve the child's attendance.
+Ultimately, any absences that aren't properly excused will be made up in summer school.